Browse approved programs, read student evaluations, and learn about petitioning

 Residential Life will invite you to participate in Room Draw mid-semester.
 Please see information on the Residential Life’s Housing Selection page.

-For credit from study abroad to be transferred to your Amherst degree, your program or host university must send a copy of your official transcript directly to the Registrar.
-Send it to: Mr. Jesse Barba, Interim Registrar, Converse Hall, Amherst College, PO Box 5000, Amherst, MA 01002, USA.
+For credit from study away to be transferred to your Amherst degree, your program or host university must send a copy of your official transcript directly to the Registrar.
+Send it to: Registrar, Converse Hall, Amherst College, PO Box 5000, Amherst, MA 01002, USA.

 Adjusting Back "Home"

-When preparing to go abroad, we expect to encounter difference.
+When preparing to be on a study away program, we expect to encounter difference.
 We do not necessarily expect such difference upon returning home and to Amherst.
 But we are not the same people when we first departed and, when greeted by our family and friends and in places well known to us, it doesn't always feel quite like home.
 Just like cultural adjustment in the host country, this too is a natural part of the study abroad experience.
-The Study Abroad Office has planned several events for returned study abroad students each semester to help you reconnect with your experiences abroad and integrate them better into your life at home and at Amherst.
+The Global Education Office has planned several events for returned study away students each semester to help you reconnect with your experiences and integrate them better into your life at home and at Amherst.

 Special Topics Courses or Thesis

-A growing number of students return from a semester or year abroad and either enroll in a Special Topics Course or write a thesis related to a study abroad course or experience.
-We highly encourage you to consider one of these two options as it is an excellent way to continue engaging with your host country on a personal and intellectual level.
+A growing number of students return from a semester or year away and either enroll in a Special Topics Course or write a thesis related to a course or experience they had while away.
+We highly encourage you to consider one of these two options as it is an excellent way to continue engaging with your host country or city on a personal and intellectual level.